sejalpatil8088/fsjs2.0-project8/README.md

 # Credit Card Landing Page
 ### In this project I created credit card lending page using html and css.Now I am very perfect in html and css.
-I build many projects in html and css.
+I build many projects in html and css.To create this project first I write all code in html then after completing html I use css to proper align and  complete design this project.